World IPv6 Day and World IPv6 Launch Day: World IPv6 Launch

 Following the success of the original World IPv6 Day, the exercise was repeated on June 6, 2012 as the World IPv6 Launch, this time with the intention of leaving IPv6 permanently enabled on all participating sites.
 The event was billed as "this time, it's for real".

 Participants

-Participants in the World IPv6 Launch included participants from the 2011 test day, and many more, including the Wikimedia Foundation, which permanently enabled IPv6 on its sites, including Wikipedia.
+Participants in the World IPv6 Launch included those from the 2011 test day, and many more, including the Wikimedia Foundation, which permanently enabled IPv6 on its sites, including Wikipedia.

 Results

 According to Alain Fiocco of Cisco, content that currently receives roughly 30% of global World Wide Web IPv4 pageviews should now have become available via IPv6 after World IPv6 Launch Day.
-IPv6 traffic on AMS-IX rose by 50% on the launch day, from 2 Gbit/s to 3 Gbit/s.
+IPv6 traffic on AMS-IX rose by 50% on the launch Day, from 2 Gbit/s to 3 Gbit/s.
 IPv6 traffic on Amsterdam Internet Exchange was measured by ether type distribution as 0.4 percent, while IPv4 was measured as 99.6 percent on average in both daily and weekly graphs.